Installation

 # `raygun` has been changed, that it has been replaced with a new

-# delegator method, and that the original has been moved to the
+# dispatcher method, and that the original has been moved to the

 # root state and, since `raygun` is presently in that state, can be